Warehouse Worker Resume Example

 You want your resume to grab attention fast.
 I always start with a short, clear summary highlighting my physical abilities and reliability.

 Include a Skills section.
-List things like inventory management, teamwork, and time management.
+List things like inventory management, teamwork, and time management—skills that are also important for a material handler cover letter.
 I recommend showing off specific skills with numbers if you can.

 Don’t forget your Work Experience.
 Use bullet points and action verbs.
 Focus on jobs where you handled physical labor or worked in fast-paced environments.